logo

 They (Davis Dwindle) appeared in the 1840 Ontario Census of Yonge on Lot 16, Concession 3.
 The census counted one man and four women.
 (Rachel, Isaac, and ??)

-Their first four children were probably born in Yonge.
-Victoria Zellena Dwinnell Miller was born in 1840.
 In 1841 (Davis Dwinell) was enumerated in the Yonge Census.
 The household consisted of one man, two women and one girl.
 (Isaac, Rachel, Victoria, and ??)

 Hollan O. Dwinnell was born in 1842, Charles N. Dwinnell was born in 1844 and Sophia Floritine Dwinnell Byrne was born in 1846.
-The 1848 Census of Yonge showed David Dwinell, a tailor, with a total of six in the family.
+The 1848 census of Yonge showed David Dwinell, a tailor, with a total of six in the family.
 (Isaac, Rachel, Victoria, Hollan, Napoleon, and Sophia) This census record is the last record of Isaac Davis.

 Rachel's last two children were born in the United States.
 Napoleon B. Dwinnell (who later changed his name to Charles) was born in 1848.
 His family's records indicate that he was born in Watertown, New York.
-David Lancanster Dwinnell was born in 1851 and he was also born in the United States.
+David Lancaster Dwinnell was born in 1851 and he was also born in the United States.

 There is no record of the family in either the United States or Canada in 1850 and 1851.